 It’s far better to fuel our bodies with healthy whole foods that keep our energy levels stable for hours, rather than using refined sugars as a substitute.

-A refined sugar free diet definitely gets the health tick of approval.
-Dieticians encourage everyone to eat more unprocessed, whole foods and avoid excessive sugar consumption that are linked to numerous health issues, including:
+A refined sugar-free diet definitely gets the health tick of approval.
+Dieticians encourage everyone to eat more unprocessed, whole foods and avoid excessive sugar consumption that is linked to numerous health issues, including:

-Some may find it easier to start by cutting out foods with lower sugar content, before building up to the bigger items (like chocolate treats).
+Some may find it easier to start by cutting out foods with lower sugar content, before building up to the bigger items (like chocolate).

 Others may see more success by starting with these higher sugar foods, while slowly reducing their sugar consumption in other areas – such as removing sugar from coffee.

-Making a meal from scratch is the best way to control what you and your family put in your mouths, ensuring there is no chance of sugar consumption.
+Making a meal from scratch is the best way to control what you and your family put in your mouths.

 Start becoming familiar with reading food labels, as this will provide valuable insight into the foods you should be cutting out of your new diet.